carlosh93/SFR_HB-IRIT-UIS/README.md

 Finally, all the MRI images are used to feed and train a [Pix2Pix adversarial network](https://arxiv.org/abs/1611.07004), capable of generating completely new MRI images of the liver with tumors, from the edges and tumor masks.

-This repository provides an algorithm trained with the method described here.
-To generate X number of cases, this method will create:
+As a summary, this repository provides an algorithm trained with the method described here, which will create the following elements to generate X number of cases:
 1) X new edge masks from random threshold values in a defined range, and
 2) X different tumor masks from random transformations of sizes, rotations, and positions.
 Tumor masks will intersect with liver masks to ensure tumor position.